Helpful Gardening Tips

-The Beauty of the Green Mountain Sugar Maple
+The Beauty of the Green Mountain Sugar Maple is unprecedented

 Native to North America, Acer Saccharum, also known as sugar maple, is a large shade tree with a broad, upright, oval-shaped form.
 This tree can grow anywhere from 40’-80’ tall and sometimes even 100’.
 In the fall, the leaves transform from green leaves to yellow-orange with hints of reds and browns.
 Green Mountain Sugar Maple trees bear the all too familiar two-winged Samara.
 The life expectancy of a Green Mountain Sugar Maple is 300 years and grows quickest in its first 35 years.